7 June 2026

 Kandiah as Ismene, Kevin Spink as Haemon, and Penny Everingham as Tiresias.

-Amongst the professional performers Christen O'Leary's portrayal was especially
+Amongst the professional performers, Christen O'Leary's portrayal was especially

 compelling.
 The doomy mood is underscored by the gripping musical score,